mlanza611/talleragosto2020/README.md

 Role Name
 =========

-This role is to install and execute a webserver in CentOS and Ubuntu.
+The objective of the roles apache-centos and apache-debian, are install and execute a webserver in CentOS and Ubuntu.

 Role Variables
 --------------